noobiehacker/Aequilibrium/README.md

 3)Run TransformerCompany_test to validate program statisfy question Two constraint

-3i)Build program to excute a CML program to prompt a user to enter input for question two
+3i)Build program to excute a command line program to prompt a user to enter input for question Two